BruceEckel/PoetryTestSelection/README.md

 This repository demonstrates how to choose alternate Pytest file and function names when using Poetry.
-Following the suggestions [here](https://docs.pytest.org/en/7.1.x/example/pythoncollection.html#customizing-test-collection), we configure Poetry to search all python files for tests.
+Following the suggestions [here](https://docs.pytest.org/en/7.1.x/example/pythoncollection.html#customizing-test-collection), we configure Pytest to search all python files for tests.
 Using the example [here](https://docs.pytest.org/en/7.1.x/example/pythoncollection.html#changing-naming-conventions) we consider a test function to be one with a name ending in `_check`.
 The parts of the `pytest.ini` file that produce these effects for Pytest look like this: